cul-it/archival-storage-ingest/README.md

 /PATH_TO_ASSETS_ROOT/USUALLY/DEPOSITOR/COLLECTION/foo/bar.xml
 ```

-The SFS transfer worker would combine the dest_path and filepath to find the target location while S3 transfer worker would combine depositor, collection and filepath attributes to generate the S3 key.
+The S3 transfer worker would combine depositor, collection and filepath attributes to generate the S3 key.